 - Please note that ESL coursework does not count toward degree requirements; graduate tuition is charged per credit; students in ESL courses are charged for these credits and are not able to apply their graduate award toward ESL coursework.

-For details on Eastman’s score requirements and more information about ESL at Eastman, download
+For details on Eastman’s Non-native English requirements and more information about ESL at Eastman, download

 For information on the TOEFL programs, visit the TOEFL website.

 International students are considered for financial assistance using the same criteria as described earlier (for undergraduate students or for graduate students).
 For full consideration of Eastman funds, international students must complete the CSS PROFILE for International students.
 Eastman’s CSS Code is 2224.